Pacific Lamprey

 Status

-Population discreteness for Pacific lampreys within and among river systems in Alaska is unknown, as very little information exists on Pacific lampreys in general.
-It is clear that an understanding of Pacific lamprey genetic population structure is necessary to identify appropriate management units for maintenance of biodiversity and productivity.
+Pacific lamprey, along with all Alaska lamprey species, are considered a Species of Greater Conservation Need by the Alaska Department of Fish & Game.
+Population discreteness for Arctic lampreys within and among river systems in Alaska is unknown, as very little information exists on Arctic lampreys in general.
+An understanding of Arctic lamprey population genetic structure is necessary to identify appropriate management units.

 Trends

-Overall strength of Pacific lamprey returns varies across the state by year and location.
+Overall strength of Arctic lamprey returns varies across the state by year and location.
 Why run strength remains strong in some areas while weak in other areas is unclear.
+No population baseline exists for any lamprey species in Alaska.

 Threats